Trusted by the world’s leading companies

 Serialization

-Serialize the WinForms DataGrid settings to XML format and load back (deserialization) to the data grid using built-in serialization options.
+Serialize the WinForms DataGrid settings to XML format and load them back (deserialization) to the data grid using built-in serialization options.

-UI Automation
+UI automation

 The WinForms DataGrid control is compatible with Coded UI and UFT (formerly QTP) automation tools to automate applications.

-WinForms DataGrid Code Example
+WinForms DataGrid code example

 using System.ComponentModel;